 Day 3: Ephesus.
 Today, visit the glorious city of Ephesus, founded more than 4000 years ago, the capital city of the Roman Province of Asia Minor.
 The Temple of Artemis, one of the Seven Wonders of the Ancient World, is represented by one column and fragments of a frieze.
 Walk through the ancient streets to view the magnificent structures such as the Library of Celsus, Temple of Hadrian, and the Great Theater.
 Ephesus is also the town where St. Paul and St. John lived during the first century.
 Continue to the House of the Virgin Mary, where Mary spent her last years living near a grove of olive trees.
 A visit is considered a pilgrimage by the Vatican.
 Enjoy the evening at leisure.
 Breakfast & dinner provided.

-Optional Excursion (Excursion must be purchased locally): Museum of Ephesus, St. John's Basilica and Sirince, $45.
+Optional Excursion: Museum of Ephesus, St. John's Basilica & Sirince, $45 (purchased locally).
 This afternoon, take advantage of an optional excursion to the Museum of Ephesus, St. John's Basilica and Sirince.
-This optional excursion must be purchased locally.

 Day 4: Kusadasi, Pergamon, Troy & Canakkale.
 This morning, visit Pergamon, the capital of a powerful kingdom during the Hellenistic period in the first century.
 Visit the ruins of the Red Basilica, a temple built by Roman architects in the 2nd century AD utilizing red brick on a massive scale and incorporating a number of unique water features.
 It is believed that the temple was originally used for the worship of Egyptian gods and may have been used to simulate the flooding of Nile.
 It was later converted into a Christian church by the Byzantines and finally a mosque by the Turks.